 material that you upload (or permit to be uploaded) onto our servers as part of our provision of the Services, including any and all materials, works of authorship, software, files, multimedia and audiovisual material, tools, processes, systems, manuals, databases, database structures, a website’s “look and feel”, content, documents, records, reports, ideas, know-how, information, text, data, diagrams, artwork, screenshots, drawings, plans, descriptions, specifications, images, graphics, domain names and marks (in whatever form and on whatever media);

 the order submitted by you through the Website for the receipt of certain services from us;

 our written communication to you in which we accept your Order in accordance with Clause 5.8;

 our acknowledgement of your Order;

 either us or you, and "Parties" shall mean both of us and you;

-a schedule containing a specific description of the relevant Services to be provided by us to you;
+a schedule containing a specific description of particular Services to be provided by us to you;

-means the services and online products that we provide to you under this Agreement, as may be more particularly described in the relevant Schedule(s);
+the services and online products that we provide to you under this Agreement, some of which may be more particularly described in the relevant Schedule(s);

 has the meaning given to it in Clause 8.1;